alan-turing-institute/scivision/docs/data_repository_template.md

 ## 🖋️ Data config file

 The `scivision` python API relies upon another open source python tool called `intake` for loading datasets.
-We recommend creating a YAML format "intake catalog" (config file), to enable scivision users who discover your dataset to easily load it via the API.
+We recommend creating a YAML format "intake catalog" (config file), to enable Scivision users who discover your dataset to easily load it via the API.

 For a comprehensive guide to setting up this data config file (intake catalog), consult the [intake documentation](https://intake.readthedocs.io/en/latest/catalog.html#yaml-format).